 More often than not, the pioneer women in Congress gained experience in public affairs as political confidantes and campaign surrogates for the Congressmen to whom they were married or otherwise related.
 Ironically, it was personal tragedy rather than a shared interest in reform that provided political entrée for most early women in Congress.
 Beginning with Representative Mae Nolan in 1923, eight of the women who followed Rankin into Congress between 1917 and 1934 were widows who succeeded their late husbands.
 None had held political office.
-Several, however, were among their husbands’ most trusted political advisors, particularly Edith Nourse Rogers and Florence Prag Kahn.
+But in these cases in which special elections were called to fill the vacancies, leaving little time for campaigning, party leaders believed in the value of having the same familiar last name on the ballot.
+Several of these women, however, shared much more than a last name with their predecessors: they were among their husbands’ most trusted political advisers, particularly Edith Nourse Rogers and Florence Prag Kahn.

-Another dimension to this phenomenon, may be described more properly as the familial connection.
-Four women from this era drew upon the experience of fathers who were established politicians (Winnifred Huck, Ruth Bryan Owen, McCormick, and McCarthy).
-Huck directly succeeded her late father with no experience in elective politics.
-In still another twist on the familial connection, Katherine Langley won a special election to succeed her husband, Kentucky Representative John Wesley Langley, after he was convicted and sent to prison for violating Prohibition.
-All told, 14 of these 20 pioneers drew upon precongressional experience as the wives or daughters of officeholders.
+Another dimension to this phenomenon may be described more properly as the familial connection.
+Four women from this era drew upon the experience of fathers who were established politicians (Winnifred Huck of Illinois, Ruth Bryan Owen of Florida, McCormick, and McCarthy).
+Huck directly succeeded her late father and had no experience in elective politics.
+In still another twist on the familial connection, Katherine Langley won election to succeed her husband, Kentucky Representative John Wesley Langley, after he was convicted and sent to prison for violating Prohibition, the federal ban on alcohol.
+Even Rankin had a familial connection of sorts: her wealthy brother Wellington helped to fund her political campaigns.
+All told, more than half of these 20 pioneers drew upon precongressional experience as the wives or daughters of officeholders.